LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/04_Brands-Builders/04_Brands-Builders.md

 - **CMS-like Functionality: Yes, but abstracted away behind a visual interface — users don't code directly.**

+## Initial Impressions

+- Heavy use of background images in places where you'd normally put semantic html tags, h2's, h3's etc..

+- The instant fence estimate image / graphic design of the iPhone screens layered on top of one another is a cool effect

+- They have 60 total FAQ's

+- The 'Our Expertise' section on the homepage is using a dark overlay wood background, has a cool effect and makes the foreground text really pop out

 ## The Good

 - Strong hero container text, 'Quality Fence Solutions You Can Trust - Acadiana's Stronger Choice' is short and to the point, sets the tone of the webpage